AUv3 + VST3 — iOS, macOS, Windows

 Stutter, reverse, gate, bounce, tape-stop, destroy.
 Feed it a beat — it gives back something you didn’t expect.
 Musical chaos, clock-synced.

-Two modes — plate and spring.
+Two modes — plate and waveguide.
 Tight rooms through to infinite freeze.
 Hold a moment in suspension.
 Warm, dense, long.

 Delay with tape character.
 Each repeat degrades, darkens, drifts.
 Wow, flutter, saturation.
 Echoes that age gracefully.